mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 11 - `src/tools/SpawnTool/SpawnTool.js`

+**In plain English:** the "hire a teammate" button, exposed as a tool the model can call.
+Give it instructions, and it immediately answers "they're on it" while the new agent works in the background.

 **The payoff for a decision you made long ago:** `sessionContext` is already handed to every tool, and Step 10 put `swarm` on it.
 So the spawn tool reaches the swarm through plumbing that already existed.
 No new wiring, no globals, no